 Broiled chicken breast is so underrated.
 If you don’t have access to a grill, a natural inclination is to pan-fry or bake chicken breasts.
-That’s unfortunate as broiling produces a far superior chicken breast – beautifully caramelized on the outside, almost grilled-like, juicy on the inside, crusted with pieces of roasted garlic and herbs, and without all the extra fat that comes with pan-frying.
+That’s unfortunate as broiling produces a far superior chicken breast.
+They come out beautifully caramelized on the outside, almost grilled-like, juicy on the inside, crusted with pieces of roasted garlic and herbs.
+All of that comes without all the extra fat that comes with pan-frying.
 It’s heavenly!
 Broiling is now my favorite method for cooking chicken breast indoors by far.

 As much as I like my baked chicken breast, broiled chicken breast wins for the following reasons: